sourcegraph/sg.nvim/README.md

 }
 ```

+You also need to have the appropriate environment variables to log in to your sourcegraph instance, as described in https://github.com/sourcegraph/src-cli#log-into-your-sourcegraph-instance

 ### Nix(OS)

 The project is packaged as a [Nix Flake][nix-flakes].
 Consume it as you normally would.
 In your Nix configuration,